zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

 |:--:|
 |Figure 2: A visualisation of the initial level set function and the interpolated density function ``\rho`` for ``\Omega``.|

-Note that we generate a VTK file for visualisation this in Paraview via
+Optional: we can generate a VTK file for visualisation in Paraview via
 ```julia
 writevtk(Ω,"initial_lsf",cellfields=["phi"=>φh,
   "ρ(phi)"=>(ρ ∘ φh),"|nabla(phi)|"=>(norm ∘ ∇(φh))])